sumonbis/sumonbis/README.md

 ### Hi, I'm Sumon 👋

 I'm a computer scientist.
-My research interests aresoftware engineering, programming languages, and data science.
+My research interests are in the intersection of software engineering, programming languages, and data science.
 Currently, I am working on improving fairness of machine learning models.

 - 🎓 I'm a computer science Ph.D. candidate at Iowa State University.
 - 🔭 Developing methodologies that can detect and mitigate unfairness in data-driven software.